Act of Depression

+Background and recording

+Underoath formed on November 30, 1997 in Ocala, Florida by vocalist Dallas Taylor and guitarist Luke Morton.
+Morton was the one who came up with the band's name.
+The two would recruit guitarist Corey Steger, bassist Octavio Fernandez, and drummer Aaron Gillespie from Tampa.
+The members were all in high school at the time.

+After a year of touring throughout Florida, the band were signed to the Alabama-based label Takehold Records; around this time, Morton would leave the band.
+Underoath would record their debut album, Act of Depression, in March 1999.
+The album was produced by James Paul Wisner at Audiolab Studios in Tampa.
+Act of Depression would be released four months later on July 4.

 Musical content and style

-The style of this album has been described as metalcore with death metal influences.

-The hidden track "Spirit of a Living God" begins with commentary by lead guitarist Corey Steger speaking about his description about God, talks about receiving Jesus Christ and that he dedicates the album to those that were victims to rape, suicide and depression.
-It features drummer Aaron Gillespie in the background of the commentary singing along with an acoustic guitar.
-After 15 seconds of silence (3:47 - 4:02), the song itself starts; it is an acoustic rock song that features singing vocals by Gillespie.
+The style of this album has been described as metalcore, and more specifically "a brutal combination of first-wave metalcore, death metal and even spastic notes of grindcore."
+The songs in this album and Cries of the Past are longer than most of the band's songs afterwards, with "A Love So Pure" and the title track each going over 10 minutes.

 Reception

 Act of Depression overall received mixed reviews.

 Casey Boland of Alternative Press stated that the album sounds "hopelessly dated" by modern standards and that the songs are "complicated seemingly for the sake of being complicated."
 Boland wrote the album has "flashes of brilliance" but "doesn’t have the creative legs to stand the test of time."
 Boland concluded his review by saying "Despite its many flaws, Act Of Depression is a curious look at the humble beginnings of an influential band."

 Opening track, "Heart of Stone", would later appear on the band's 2012 compilation Anthology: 1999–2013.

+In 2023, Act of Depression was ranked last on Revolvers list of Underoath albums "From Worst to Best".
+The author said that while Underoath never released a bad album, they said Act of Depression was "severely underdeveloped."

 Track listing

+On the 2013 re-release, "Spirit of a Living God" was removed, as well as the audio sample in the beginning of "Innocence Stolen".